Memorandum of Trust and How It Simplifies Estate Plans

 One significant advantage of forming a revocable living trust is the privacy it affords, and a memorandum of trust helps preserve this privacy.

 Living trusts avoid probate.
 The extent of what you own and who you're leaving the property to at your death does not become a matter of public record as a last will and testament does when it's presented to the court for probate.
-But what happens during your lifetime as you fund your trust as its trustmaker or grantor, and manage it and its property as trustee?
-An affidavit of trust or memorandum of trust helps to keep your personal business just that -- personal -- during your lifetime as you fund your trust as its trustmaker or grantor.
+An affidavit of trust or memorandum of trust helps to keep your personal business just that—personal—during your lifetime as you fund your trust as its trustmaker or grantor.

 Funding a Revocable Living Trust